Managing Your Anxious Thoughts: How To Fight Anxiety

 Worry or anxiety?

-Occasional bouts of anxiousness is a natural component of human life that serves an evolutionary purpose in helping us prepare for threat or danger.
-However, for some individuals, anxious feelings do not subside, interfering with their ability to accomplish simple tasks and enjoy life in general.
+Occasional bouts of anxiousness is a natural component of human life that serves an evolutionary purpose in helping us prepare for or fight real danger or threats.
+However, for some individuals, anxious thoughts or feelings do not subside, interfering with their ability to accomplish simple tasks and enjoy life in general.

-Anxiety disorders (i.e., general anxiety disorder (GAD), social anxiety disorder, or panic disorder) can cause a variety of symptoms that may occur in everyday life and with no discernable cause.
-These symptoms can greatly impact a person’s life and can be unhealthy.
+Anxiety disorders (i.e., general anxiety disorder (GAD), social anxiety disorder, or panic disorder) can cause a variety of anxiety symptoms that may occur in everyday life and with no apparent reason.
+These anxiety symptoms can greatly impact a person’s life and can be unhealthy.
 In these cases, this anxiety may need to be addressed in partnership with a professional.
+Other mental health conditions can coincide with anxiety symptoms or may be comorbid with an anxiety disorder, such as depression or bipolar disorder.
+It can be helpful to determine if you’re experiencing an anxiety disorder on its own or if your anxiety symptoms may be connected to another disorder to receive the proper treatment.

 • Sense of impending danger without a discernable cause